 Signs that Alcohol Abuse Has Become Addiction:

+Our Centre does not offer a treatment programme for Addiction.
 Alcohol abuse can lead to dependence or addiction when both quantity and rate of use increase.
 People who experience alcohol addiction feel unable to control the impulse to use, and they often experience withdrawal symptoms in the sudden absence of the substance.
 Some people are unaware or deny that they have a problem with addiction, and sometimes a person’s struggle with alcohol abuse remains hidden from loved ones.